DataDog/hiring-engineers/answers.md

 Of course, once you solve the case of precise64 you will need to share your insights with the team.

-Datadog makes this easy via the share button in the top write of the graph.
-You can @mention a team might with a screen shoot and notes as shown below.
+Datadog makes this easy via the share button in the top right of the graph.
+You can @mention a team might with a screen shot and notes as shown below.

 ![alt text](https://cl.ly/0u2M2a2b3x2n/Image%202018-07-29%20at%208.04.31%20AM.png)